Palashi: Etymology

 The name Palashi is derived from the Bengali word for the red-flowered tree পলাশ (ISO: palāś, Butea, Butea frondosa or Butea monosperma).
 The Bengali word is ultimately derived from पलाश.
 The British East India Company referred to it as ‘Plassey’.

 History

 Palashi achieved historical significance when, on 23 June 1757, the Battle of Plassey was fought between the forces of Siraj-ud-Daulah, the last reigning Nawab of Bengal (and his French support troops), and the troops of the British East India Company, led by Robert Clive.
 This event, part of the Seven Years' War, ultimately led to the establishment of British rule in Bengal and, eventually, the whole Indian subcontinent.
 During British rule Plassey became part of Nadia District of Bengal.

 Geography

 Location

-Palashi is located in West Bengal, India at 23.80°N 88.25°E. It has an average elevation of 17 m.
+Palashi is located in the West Bengal state of India at 23.80°N 88.25°E. It has an average elevation of 17 m.